leapdao/leapdao-website/src/blog/content/Mainnet-Revamp.md

 Next, we deploy a new set of [plasma contracts](https://github.com/leapdao/leap-contracts) and bootstrap a new network of [validators](https://github.com/leapdao/leap-node).
 The network will be using the same configuration as the previous one including governance parameters and registered root chain tokens.

-To replicate account balances on the new chain, we deposit a required number of LEAP tokens on plasma and distribute them according to the snapshot.
-All other tokens are exited from plasma already, so nothing needs to be done.
+To replicate account balances on the new chain, we deposit a required number of tokens on plasma and distribute them according to the snapshot.
 This way, everyone retains their plasma balance.

 We switch over all the infrastructure (like [Bridge UI](https://mainnet.leapdao.org)) to use the new network which effectively becomes a mainnet from that moment.